How to Replace Trailer Bunk Carpet

 What's the best carpet for trailer bunks?

 Outdoor or marine-grade carpet is best.
-Surprisingly, outdoor carpet from home improvement stores like Lowe’s or Home Depot often holds up better than some felt-style marine carpet and costs less.
+Surprisingly, some home improvement outdoor carpets last longer than certain felt-style marine carpet while costing less.

 Which staples should I use?